FIFA World Cup 2026: Teams and their kit sponsors

 France | Nike

-Along with providing kits for the French Men’s, Women’s and Youth National Teams, Nike “will also include a specific element dedicated to amateur football and referees”.
+Along with providing kits for France’s men’s, women’s, and youth national teams, Nike also includes “a specific element dedicated to amateur football and referees” in its partnership with the FFF.

 Norway | Nike

-Since 2015, Nike has an association with the Norwegian National team as their official kit sponsor.
+Since 2015, Nike has had a partnership in place with the Norway national teams as their official kit sponsor.

-Nike is a long-term technical partner for the Norwegian National Football teams which includes providing kits and training gear for their Men’s, Women’s and Youth Teams.
+Nike is a long-term technical partner of the Norwegian Football Federation, with its partnership covering kits and training gear for the country’s men’s, women’s, and youth national teams.

 Portugal | PUMA

-As per the deal, PUMA became the technical sponsor for all Portuguese Football Federation (FPF) teams which includes men’s, women’s, youth, futsal, beach soccer, and e-sports teams.
+As per the deal, PUMA serves as the technical sponsor for all Portuguese Football Federation (FPF) national teams, including the men’s, women’s, youth, futsal, beach soccer, and esports sides.

 Germany | Adidas

-Homegrown global brand Adidas has been the kit sponsor for Germany for seven decades and have created several iconic kits for the German National Team.
+Homegrown global brand Adidas has been the kit sponsor for Germany for seven decades and has created several iconic kits for the German national team.

-The 2026 FIFA World Cup will be the last tournament where the three stripes will appear on the German National Team kits and training apparel.
+The 2026 FIFA World Cup is the last tournament where the iconic three stripes of Adidas will appear on the German national team kit and training apparel.

 Netherlands | Nike

-Nike has a long-standing partnership with Koninklijke Nederlandse Voetbalbond (KNVB) or the Royal Dutch Football Association since 1996 as their official kit sponsor.
+Nike has had a long-standing partnership in place with the Koninklijke Nederlandse Voetbalbond (KNVB) or the Royal Dutch Football Association since 1996 as their official kit sponsor.

-As per the deal, Nike will provide Oranje with kits, training gear and equipment for their Men’s, Women’s and Youth teams.
+As per the deal, Nike provides kits, training gear, and equipment for all KNVB-affiliated Dutch men’s, women’s, and youth national football teams.

 Austria | PUMA

-The Austrian Football Federation (ÖFB) has a long-standing partnership with German sportswear brand PUMA since 1974.
+The Austrian Football Federation (ÖFB) has had a long-standing partnership with German sportswear brand PUMA since 1974.

-As part of the deal, PUMA provides the Austrian Men’s, Women’s and youth teams with match kits, training apparel, and manages replicas and merchandise.
+As part of the deal, PUMA provides the Austria men’s, women’s, and youth national football teams with match kits and training apparel, while also managing their replica and merchandise inventory.

 Belgium | Adidas

-Adidas has been the official kit sponsor and supplier for the Belgium National Football Team since 2014.
+Adidas has been the official kit supplier of the Belgium national football teams since 2014.

-The partnership entails Adidas providing the Men’s and Women’s National Football teams with training gear, matchday kits and equipment.
+The partnership entails Adidas providing the country’s men’s and women’s national football teams with training gear, matchday kits, and equipment.

 Bosnia & Herzegovina | Kelme

-This deal designates Kelme as the Technical Sponsor of the Bosnia and Herzegovina National football team.
+This deal designates Kelme as the Technical Sponsor of Bosnia & Herzegovina’s men’s, women’s, and youth national football teams, providing them with training gear, matchday kits, and equipment.

 Czechia | PUMA

-The Czech Republic Football Federation (FACR) has a long-standing relation with global sportswear manufacturer PUMA as a kit sponsor since 1995.
+The Football Association of the Czech Republic (FACR) has had a long-standing partnership in place with global sportswear brand PUMA as a kit sponsor since 1995.

-The partnership entails PUMA providing the training and matchday kits for the Czechia Men’s, Women’s and Youth teams for football, futsal and beach football as well.
+The partnership entails PUMA providing the training and matchday kits for the Czechia men’s, women’s, and youth national teams for football, futsal, and beach football.

-The latest long-term renewal was signed in November 2014.
+The latest long-term renewal between PUMA and the FACR was signed in November 2014.

 Spain | Adidas

-As per the deal, Adidas has been supplying the official matchday kits and training gear and equipment to the Spanish National Men’s, Women’s and Youth teams and will also kit the National Men’s team for the 2026 FIFA World Cup.
+As per the deal, Adidas has been supplying the official matchday kits and training gear and equipment to Spain’s men’s, women’s, and youth national football teams.

 Scotland | Adidas

-The Scotland Football Association (SFA) has had a kit sponsor partnership with German sportswear company Adidas since 2010.
+The Scottish Football Association (SFA) has had a kit sponsorship deal in place with Adidas since 2010.

-The partnership entails Adidas providing matchday kits and training gear for the Men’s and Women’s squads.
+The partnership entails Adidas providing matchday kits and training gear for the Scotland men’s and women’s national teams.

 Sweden | Adidas